 What if the assignee comes back for a trip after residency has terminated?

-International assignees may always return to Switzerland provided they have a valid tourist visa, do not work in Switzerland, and do not stay longer than is permitted by this visa (usually three months).
-Short business trips by the assignee to the host country after assignment end, with no recharge to the host entity, should not trigger any income tax liability.
+International assignees may always return to Switzerland provided they have a valid tourist visa, do not work in Switzerland, and do not stay longer than is permitted by this visa (usually 3 months).
+Short business trips by the assignee to the host country/territory after assignment end, with no recharge to the host entity, should not trigger any income tax liability.
 Business trips for a duration of more than 30 consecutive days could trigger a tax liability based on national tax laws.

 Do the immigration authorities in Switzerland provide information to the local taxation authorities regarding when a person enters or leaves Switzerland?